pbower/lightstream/README.md

-# Lightstream – *Move your data at lightspeed*
+# Lightstream – *Drive your data at lightspeed*

 ## Intro

-**Lightstream** provides composable building blocks for high-performance data I/O in Rust.
+**Lightstream** gives you access to composable building blocks for high-performance data I/O in Rust.
 It extends [Minarrow](https://crates.io/crates/minarrow) with a set of modular, format-aware components for:
 - High-performance asynchronous Arrow IPC streaming and file writing
 - Framed decoders and sinks for `IPC`, `TLV`, `CSV`, and opt-in `Parquet`